ronamosa/ronamosa.github.io/website/docs/engineer/Projects/microservices.md

 ### GitHub Project Tasks

-Asked ChatGPT4 to generate me a task list to complete various aspects of my project:
+I asked ChatGPT4 to create me a list of tasks to accomplish my requirements above.
----

 #### **Service 1**